Some posts contain compensated links. Please read this disclaimer for more info.

 This simple but effective dish dates back to the 19th century and is found very easily in most Slovenian destinations.
 It is literally what it says on the tin, boiled potatoes (with skins left on), and a side of cottage cheese, although sometimes the potatoes lie on the cheese.

-This versatile hand made square shaped pasta is used both as in typical pasta dishes like prosciutto in butter and in meat and vegetable stews.
+This versatile hand made square-shaped pasta is used both as in typical pasta dishes like prosciutto in butter and meat and vegetable stews.
 This is Slovenia’s most popular type of pasta and historically was reserved for celebrations.

 Hungarian in origin but adapted by the Slovenians, bograc is a famous dish, which can be loosely compared to a stew.
-The ingredients can differ, but the most traditional type contains potatoes, pork fat, peppers, spices, and a little wine, as well as four different varieties of meat, which are generally wild boar, beef, pork, and venison.
-The stew is then slow cooked on an open fire allowing the flavors to blend and the meat to be so tender it falls apart.
+The ingredients can differ, but the most traditional type contains potatoes, pork fat, peppers, spices, a little wine, and four different varieties of meat, which are generally wild boar, beef, pork, and venison.
+The stew is then slow-cooked on an open fire allowing the flavors to blend and the meat to be so tender it falls apart.
 This is traditionally eaten during the winter months as a hearty, warming dish.

-Soups, in general, are very important in Slovenian cuisine and you’ll find quite a variety of different types of soups and broths, such as kisla juha, which is a pork broth with vegetables and a hint of vinegar, cabbage soup (tschi), and riblji brodet, which is a fish broth.
+Soups, in general, are essential in Slovenian cuisine, and you’ll find quite a variety of different types of soups and broths, such as kisla juha, which is a pork broth with vegetables and a hint of vinegar, cabbage soup (tschi), and riblji brodet, which is a fish broth.

-Slovenian cuisine has over 170 recognized local dishes so be bold and try as many as you can when exploring this beautiful country.
+Slovenian cuisine has over 170 recognized local dishes, so be bold and try as many as possible when exploring this beautiful country.